APD: Man on house arrest sold guns, drugs out of apartment

 Segura and Segura-Fresquez have been booked into the Metropolitan Detention Center.
 It is unclear if either has an attorney.

-APD spokeswoman Rebecca Atkins said undercover officers bought close to 600 fentanyl pills from the pair before obtaining a warrant to search the apartment near Alameda and Jefferson.
+APD spokeswoman Rebecca Atkins said undercover officers bought close to 600 fentanyl pills from the pair before getting a warrant to search the apartment near Alameda and Jefferson.

-Atkins said authorities discovered 3,900 fentanyl pills, 82 grams of methamphetamine, two shotguns, one AR-15 rifle, three pistols, thousands of rounds of ammunition, $2,000 in cash and eight stolen Sandoval County deputy badges.
+Atkins said authorities found 3,900 fentanyl pills, 82 grams of methamphetamine, two shotguns, one AR-15 rifle, three pistols, thousands of rounds of ammunition, $2,000 in cash and eight stolen Sandoval County deputy badges.

 In a notice of alleged violation of conditions of release filed Wednesday, a pretrial services officer wrote Segura had "maintained acceptable communication with this officer, and has not received any GPS violations" before his arrest.

-A Public Safety Assessment generated on Segura's latest charge recommends he be released on his own recognizance, although a judge will make the final decision.
-Prosecutors have filed a motion to detain him until trial, calling the 18-year-old a dangerous person who was "directly profiting from harming our community."
+A Public Safety Assessment of Segura's latest charge recommends he be released on his own recognizance, although a judge will make the final decision.
+Prosecutors have filed a motion to detain him until trial, calling the 18-year-old a dangerous person "directly profiting from harming our community."